zach-hensel/zach-hensel.github.io/research.md

 We focus on single-molecule experiments in living cells using fluorescent proteins and other fluorescent molecules.

+We also work on improved methods for recombinant gene expression and have distributed some plasmids that are very useful for low-noise gene expression that can be found at [AddGene](https://www.addgene.org/Zach_Hensel/).

 ## Publications

 [Google Scholar](https://scholar.google.com/citations?user=QwsENLQAAAAJ&hl=en) - [ORCID](https://orcid.org/0000-0002-4348-6229): 0000-0002-4348-6229